 There’s actually a lot of misleading data out there.
 That’s not to say that tracking tools necessarily do a bad job at collecting the data but rather that they don’t always display the data in a clear, comprehensive way.
-Many tracking systems show stats a certain way by default, but those might not really be the ideal way to understand the stats.
+Many tracking systems show stats a certain way by default, but those might not really be the ideal way to understand them.

 As more companies have begun favoring digital advertising, many have also begun to question exactly how to measure advertising success.
 There are no universal digital advertising metrics, and many marketing tracking tools use different methodologies for measurement.

-DON’T pay attention to “clicks (all).”
+Don’t pay attention to “clicks (all).”

 Did you know Facebook has five different click metrics?
 The metrics are: